github/docs/content/code-security/getting-started/securing-your-repository.md

 ## Next steps

 You can view and manage alerts from security features to address dependencies and vulnerabilities in your code.
-For more information, see {% ifversion fpt or ghes or ghec %} "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts),"{% endif %} {% ifversion fpt or ghec or ghes %}"[AUTOTITLE](/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates)," {% endif %}"[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/managing-code-scanning-alerts-for-your-repository)," and "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning)".
+For more information, see {% ifversion fpt or ghes or ghec %} "[AUTOTITLE](/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts),"{% endif %} "[AUTOTITLE](/code-security/dependabot/working-with-dependabot/managing-pull-requests-for-dependency-updates)," "[AUTOTITLE](/code-security/code-scanning/managing-code-scanning-alerts/managing-code-scanning-alerts-for-your-repository)," and "[AUTOTITLE](/code-security/secret-scanning/managing-alerts-from-secret-scanning)".

 You can also use {% data variables.product.prodname_dotcom %}'s tools to audit responses to security alerts.
 For more information, see "[AUTOTITLE](/code-security/getting-started/auditing-security-alerts)".